November 20 2022

 What are the general eligibility conditions?

-Writers of literature intended for adults, including comic book artists, wishing to apply for one of the residencies must meet the following eligibility criteria:
+Writers of literature intended for adults, including comic book artists, wishing to apply for the residency must meet the following eligibility criteria:

-- be a professional writer who has published at least two literary books with recognized and established publishers
+- Be a professional writer who has published at least one literary books (Regardless of gender, including comics) with recognized and established publishers

 When must the project be carried out?

 The residences will run from March to May 2023.